-Why bios fail AI retrieval
+Why bios fail matching

 - Flat bios lack entity relationships (person ↔ topic ↔ event).